adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 ## Conclusion

 By now, the reader should have a better understanding of how sparsity can be used for efficient differentiation.

 But should it always be used?
-Of course not.

 Here are a list of criteria to consider when choosing between AD and ASD:

 - **Which derivative is needed?** In a purely gradient-based algorithm, sparsity will be useless: it can only speed up derivatives like the Jacobian and Hessian which have a matrix form.
 - **What operations will be performed on the derivative matrix?** For a single matrix-vector product $J \mathbf{v}$, the linear map will always be faster.
 But if we want to solve linear systems $J \mathbf{v} = \mathbf{y}$, then it may be useful to compute the full matrix first to leverage sparse factorization routines.